 - On the south shore, soon after passing the abandoned lock, there is an obstruction mid-channel: this is an abandoned wharf (image at low water 2018) which has its SW end at position 53 20.715 N, 2 43.087 W as shown by Google Earth (2009 and 2015).

-- Proceeding further up river has not been possible (without prior booking) for a few years because of the trestle bridge built as a temporary measure during the construction of the Gateway Bridge.
-I went that way in 2013 before the bridge - see here - and more recently in 2019 here.
-I have always followed the south shore here, but there was a period when a route close to the north shore was considered preferable.
+- Proceeding further up river was not possible (without prior booking) for a few years because of the trestle bridge built as a temporary measure during the construction of the Gateway Bridge.
+I went that way in 2013 before the bridge - see here - and more recently in 2019 here and 2020 here.
+I have always followed the south shore here, but there was a period when a route close to the north shore was considered preferable; and in July 2020, I explored this northern option.
+A Google Earth image from 2019 shows this more northern route.

 - The head of navigation for small boats (ribs, kayaks) is Howley Weir at Warrington.
 Some spring tides can even overtop this weir.
 There are now many bridges below this at Warrington.
 Forrest Way Bridge is the first encountered (see above) and is the limit for high-masted boats although most power boats should be able to pass under it.
 The next two bridges (pipe bridge and transporter bridge) have sizeable air-draft and the one after that, the box-girder road bridge joining two parts of the PQ Silicas site, is likely to be the next constraint.
 It has a clearance estimated roughly as a little over 4 metres at HW spring tide (7 metres at LW).
 It is approximately 3.5 nm above Fidlers Ferry.
 For more information on the bridges see 2013 and 2019.